Egypt's ministry of communications - CC

 He referred that the National Information Infrastructure Project will help the state reach poor families.

-Hence, the Ministry of Communication plays a vital role in implementing the government’s plan through providing technical advisory to ministries to provide Egyptians with electronic services through different channels.
+The Ministry of Communication plays a vital role in implementing the government’s plan by providing technical advice to ministries to provide Egyptians with electronic services through different channels.